 Monthly Practice in the Park

 I have long held a dream of practicing qigong in different parks throughout Oklahoma City.
 The time has come, and you are invited to join me at no cost.
 I will lead simple standing forms with the intention of not only supporting the circle, but to bring chi to the city and our neighborhoods.
 Because we are standing and outside, please dress for the weather (you want to be able to cover the back of the neck from the winds of Oklahoma).
 And, feel free to bring a chair to sit in if you are not currently able to stand for an hour.
 All forms can be modified to sitting and you may also just sit in the field and receive the chi.
 The parks and time will change but you can expect me to be leading qigong somewhere outside one Sunday morning a month.
 I will announce the place and time here on the website and in my newsletter (which you can subscribe to at the bottom of the page).

 Those of us who have been practicing together find we are loving the Zoo Lake Park with water on one side and a sort of hill to our backs (if you face the water) so we are going back to this beautiful setting.
-Come join us, the birds, and the elephants as we cultivate our chi and spread a little around.
+Come join us, the birds, and the elephants as we cultivate our chi and leave a little behind.

 DRIVING DIRECTIONS: From: I-35 exit #132A onto NE 50th St. and turn west for .4 mile.
 At the intersection with Grand Blvd., jog SW on Grand then an immediate right into the entrance of the south end of the lake.
 A loop drive returns to the starting point.

 From: I-44 exit #129 onto ML King Blvd. and turn south.
 Turn east onto Remington Place continue past the zoo then turn right on Grand then an immediate right into the entrance of the park.
 There are no pavilions at this location so if it is pouring, there will be no practice.